 Data and Analytics

-Providers who participate benefit from OneCare’s data about their practice, their region, the state, and how they compare.
-Using this data, health care providers can look at the health of the Vermonters they care for as well as their community in order to develop strategies to help everyone in their care become and stay healthy.
+OneCare brings data together from different parts of health care: health care services, insurance claims, medical records, pharmacies, and hospital visits.
+OneCare then helps providers use the insights gleaned from these data to quickly adapt to evolving health needs in their communities.
+Providers who participate in OneCare benefit from OneCare’s data about not just their practice, but also their their region, the state, and how they compare.
+Using thse data, health care providers can look at the health of the Vermonters they care for as well as their community and develop strategies to help everyone in their care become and stay healthy.

 By partnering with OneCare, we were able to use data that helped us shape how we deliver care.
 Our diabetic community had A1C levels [a type of blood sugar measure] that were not well controlled.
 The data showed to us that we needed to do something different.
 Together, our team decided the best approach would be to embed a nurse practitioner who was focused on diabetes and lifestyle medicine, within BMH, to serve as a resource for our primary care practices.
 As a result, we have seen A1C levels go down dramatically.
 It’s important that we continue with this work.